 Continue Adding Embellishments: Peony Flowers

-The last task for me to execute is adding the peony flowers.
+The last task for me to execute is adding peony flowers.
 They arrive flat after ordering, so I had to fluff out 12 paper peony flowers before attaching them to the frames.
 Each peony has a clear string hook that makes for easy attachment.
 I love that they also came with peel-off adhesives!
 I should have ordered more of these (probably will go back and buy more).